Turkmenistan Futsal League

 The Turkmenistan Futsal League (turkm.
-Türkmenistanyň futzal ligasy), is the top league for Futsal in Turkmenistan.
+Türkmenistanyň Naýbaşy Futzal Ligasy), is the top league for Futsal in Turkmenistan.
 The winning team obtains the participation right to the AFC Futsal Club Championship.

 Competition format

 The Turkmenistan Futsal League 2021 features a total of 8 teams, who have been played each other in two rounds.
 The season runs from June to December 2021.